relativitydev/relativity.testing.framework/README.md

 ## Where to get help

-- For general help and questions, please use slack [#help-relativity-testing-framework](https://kcura-pd.slack.com/archives/CMG6M7D6D).
+- For general help and questions, please start a [Discussion](https://github.com/relativitydev/relativity.testing.framework/discussions).

 ## Build Tasks